 The image manipulation options are grouped into four sections:

 1. Paint and Erase allows you to “paint” over your images using an extensive collection of over 100 artist-designed brush styles and sizes.

-2. Retouch also utilizes a “brush” approach, but it’s used for a variety of image adjustments including repairing/removing unwanted elements, correcting red eye, sharpening images, cloning image elements, adjusting saturation, etc.
+2. Pixelmator isn’t a dedicated retouch app.
+Yet it brings several fantastic retouching tools to the table.
+The Retouch option utilizes a “brush” approach, but it’s used for a variety of image adjustments including repairing/removing unwanted elements, correcting red eye, sharpening images, cloning image elements, adjusting saturation, etc.

 3. Distort allows you to use a brush tool to apply a number of image skewing effects such as Warp, Bump, Pinch and Twirl.